Building a Container

 ln --symbolic /mmfs1/gscratch /gscratch

-Once the container has been built, we have a fully functioning Rocky Linux 8 operating system.
+Once the container has been built, we have a fully functioning Rocky Linux 8 operating system within the container.
 Rocky is downstream of FedoraLinux , and it uses the dnf package manager.
-We're installing a handful of things:
+We're installing a handful of things with dnf:

 • The package group core: these are the 'minimum' packages for an interactive operating system.